JilinHe/TD4CLTabs/README.md

 # TD4CLTabs
 TD4CLTabs (**T**able **D**etection for **C**omputational **L**inguistics **Tab**le**s**) is a novel domain-specific table type classification dataset, which contains 13k table images (10k for training and 3k for the test) and their corresponding type labels obtained from [ACL Anthology](https://aclanthology.org/).

-The dataset can be download [here](https://drive.google.com/file/d/1sIrKROtKwLKWKlAX7soLSjaGemzWUdaI/view?usp=sharing).
+The dataset can be found and download on [zenodo](https://zenodo.org/records/10972922).

 ## Introduction